brnco/ucsb-src-microservices/README.md

 the make-scripts are kind of the atomic units of our microservices.
 They work on single files and are very dumb but effective.

 ##makedip
-always makes me think of hummus

 Takes n input strings that are the canonical names for our digitized objects [a1234, cusb_col_a12_01_5678_00] and the transaction number from Aeon to which this DIP is linked.
 Transcodes from source objects if necessary, hashmoves them to DIP directory, zips DIP directory in anticipation of upload via FTP to Aeon server.
 Flags for "high quality" and "archival" not yet working (patrons sometimes request these).

 Has dependencies for ffmpeg, ffprobe

-Has flags for startObject (-so), transactionNumber (-tn)
+Has flags for startObject (-so), transactionNumber (-tn), mode (-tape for tapes, -disc coming soon)

 python makedip.py -h for more info

 ##makebroadcast
-Takes an input file, generally an archival master or raw-broadcast capture, inserts 2s fades, drops bitrate to 44.1k/16bit, embeds ID3 metadata, if source txt file is present.
+Takes an input file, generally an archival master or raw-broadcast capture, inserts 2s fades, drops bitrate to 44.1k/16bit, embeds ID3 metadata if source txt file is present.

 Has dependencies for ffmpeg, ffprobe.
 Takes 1 argument for file to process.
 Has flags for fades (-ff), national jukebox names (-nj), stereo (-s).

 "python makebroadcast.py -h" for more info

-For info on making ID3 source files see: http://jonhall.info/how_to/create_id3_tags_using_ffmpeg

 ##makemp3
 Takes an input file, generally a broadcast master, transcodes to 320kbps mp3.
 Embeds ID3 tags if present (either in source file or in sidecar txt file).
 Embeds png image of "Cover Art" if png or tif present in source directory.